Modular Verification for Almost-Sure Termination of Probabilistic Programs

 nested while loops in probabilistic programs and demonstrate that our approach is able to efficiently prove their almost-sure termination property.

-Pavel PanchekhaUniversity of Utah, Michael D. ErnstUniversity of Washington, USA, Zachary TatlockUniversity of Washington, Shoaib KamilAdobeDOI
+Pavel PanchekhaUniversity of Utah, Michael D. ErnstUniversity of Washington, USA, Zachary TatlockUniversity of Washington, Seattle, Shoaib KamilAdobeDOI

 Mingzhang HuangShanghai Jiao Tong University, Hongfei FuShanghai Jiao Tong University, Krishnendu ChatterjeeIST Austria, Amir Kafshdar GoharshadyIST AustriaDOI